SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

     this can be a great way to investigate what the filesystem of our virtual machine looks like.

-8. As you may have already notice by now, each time we execute `docker run` we can still see small remnants of the containers using `docker ps -a`.
+8. As you may have already noticed by now, each time we execute `docker run` we can still see small remnants of the containers using `docker ps -a`.
 These stray containers can end up take a lot of disk space.
 To remove them, use `docker rm` where you provide the container id that you want to delete